What is Depreciation Rate?

 Conclusion

-Depreciation Rate is used by the company for calculation of depreciation on the assets owned by them and depends on the rates issued by the Income-tax department.
-Poor methods of calculation may distort both the Profit and Loss statement and Balance sheet of the company.
+The depreciation rate is used by the company for the calculation of depreciation on the assets owned by them and depends on the rates issued by the Income-tax department.
+Poor calculation methods may distort both the Profit and Loss statement and Balance sheet of the company.
 Hence a fair understanding of the same is very important.

 Recommended Articles

 This has been a guide to Depreciation Rate and its definition.
-Here we discuss its Depreciation Rate formula and its calculations along with practical examples.
+Here we discuss its Depreciation Rate formula, its calculations, and practical examples.
 You may learn more about accounting from the following articles –